Your website is the cornerstone of your business. Looking at website ownership ensures you’re protecting your investment.

 What Does Website Ownership Mean?

-Let’s take a second to get really clear about account and website ownership.
+Let’s take a second to get really clear about accounts and website ownership.
 We’ve talked a little about account ownership in earlier posts, but I’d like to clearly define it here.

 You Pay the Bills Directly